 H.B.
-No. 965 proposes amendments to the Texas Health and Safety Code regarding exceptions to laws prohibiting abortion.
-The bill introduces a new subsection (b-1) to Section 170A.002, stating that the prohibition on abortion does not apply if the pregnancy resulted from sexual assault or aggravated sexual assault, and it clarifies that the pregnant patient is not required to file a police report, provide forensic evidence, or pursue prosecution of the alleged offense.
+No. 965 proposes amendments to the Health and Safety Code regarding exceptions to laws prohibiting abortion.
+The bill introduces a new subsection (b-1) to Section 170A.002, which states that the prohibition on abortion does not apply if the pregnancy resulted from sexual assault or aggravated sexual assault, and it clarifies that the pregnant patient is not required to file a police report, provide forensic evidence, or pursue prosecution of the alleged offense.
 Additionally, the heading of Section 171.205 is changed to "EXCEPTIONS," and a new subsection (a-1) is added, indicating that certain sections do not apply to abortions performed under the exceptions provided by Section 170A.002.

 Statutes affected: Introduced: Health and Safety Code 171.205, Health and Safety Code 171.206, Health and Safety Code 171.207 (Health and Safety Code 171)